Course Title: Power BI from Rookie to Rock Star

 - Module 5: Power BI for Data Scientists (2 days)

-Module 1: Power BI for Data Analysts (Visualization) – 2 days course
+Module 1: Power BI for Data Analysts (Visualization) –

 This training is designed for data analysts, who have the data modeled and ready for them to visualize.
 In this training, you will learn detailed visualization practices of Power BI.